 This bluebarb pie will make a nice change from your standard strawberry rhubarb pie for summer.
 The pie isn’t overly sweet and the addition of the chopped nuts in the crumble was welcome.

 With the dried berries, the filling thickened nicely and the crumbly topping was nicely browned.
 The bottom crust didn’t even get soggy.
 The pie was pretty much done after 35 minutes baking.
-Since we took the pie with us to a family dinner, it was allowed to cool completely and was served at room temperature with a softly whipped cream.
+Since we took the pie with us to a family dinner, it was allowed to cool completely and was served at room temperature with softly whipped chai spiced cream.
 The only thing I noticed is that the blueberry flavor did overshadow the rhubarb a bit.
 Verdict?
 It must have been good as only the pie plate made it home.

 I adored the flavors in this blueberry and rhubarb pie.
 I am immediately drawn to fruit pies, no matter what time of year it is, as fruit pies really highlight the ripest and best fruit of the season (not to mention they are easy to put together!).
 The fruit pairings you normally see with tasty spring rhubarb are raspberries or strawberries, but boy did I LOVE the combination here with blueberries.